 The comprehensive examination will be conducted by the Doctoral Program Committee as

-specified by the Graduate School.
+specified by the MU Office of Graduate Studies.
 This examination is designed to measure the student's

 knowledge of food science and related areas.
 In addition, students are expected to show the

 ability to think clearly and critically and to express themselves adequately in both written and